 Pickwick Landing Go Green

-Pickwick Landing State Park has completed the Bronze Recognition Level of the TN State Parks Go Green With Us Initiative and Guidelines.
-The guidelines include multiple areas of environmental sustainability including education and outreach, water conservation, energy efficiency, waste and recycling and much more.
+Pickwick Landing State Park has completed the Platinum Recognition Level of the TN State Parks Go Green With Us Initiative and Guidelines.
+The guidelines include multiple areas of environmental sustainability, including education and outreach, water conservation, energy efficiency, waste and recycling, and much more.
 Congrats to this park for going above and beyond to be excellent stewards of our natural resources!

 The mission of the Tennessee State Parks Go Green With Us program is to preserve and protect our state parks through sustainable park operations, resource conservation, and recycling.
 Program components cover a diverse array of initiatives, including energy and water conservation through equipment and operations upgrades, recycling programs, projects to enhance ecosystem health, and erosion control, among many others.

-- Pickwick Landing State Park’s inn, conference center, and Captain’s Galley Restaurant are all Tennessee Green Hospitality Program-certified.
-This means they have systems in place that minimize energy consumption, waste, and material consumption, while encouraging environmental improvements.
+- The Lodge at Pickwick Landing State Park received a full renovation in 2020.
+The new lodge, conference center, restaurant, and lounge are all Tennessee Green Hospitality Program-certified.
+This means they have systems in place that minimize energy consumption, waste, and material consumption while encouraging environmental improvements.

 - Their golf course is part of the internationally-recognized Certified Audubon Cooperative Sanctuary Program and Groundwater Guardian Green program, which means that their course enhances the natural landscape and wildlife habitat while also improving efficiency and minimizing potentially harmful impacts of golf course operations.
 Several of the park’s program components include electric mowers and golf carts which are quiet and do not disturb wildlife, riparian buffers, targeted watering, and digital irrigation monitoring.